kfultz07/go-dataframe/README.md

 dfFil := df.FilteredBetween("Date", "2022-01-01", "2022-12-31")
 ```

-# Add record to DataFrame and later update.
+# Add record to DataFrame and later update
 ```go
 // Add a new record.
 data := [6]string{"11", "2022-01-01", "123", "456", "Kevin", "Kevison"}